Bread roll: Europe

 There are many terms for a bread roll within the United Kingdom depending on region.
 These names include roll, and for a minority of the population (usually concentrated in specific regions) bap, barm cake, batch, breadcake, bun, cob, teacake and muffin.

 A variety of rolls are found in Europe, from white rolls made with wheat flour, to dark rolls containing mostly rye flour.
 Many variants include spices, such as coriander and cumin, or nuts.
 Also common are bread rolls containing or garnished with whole seeds such as sesame, poppy, pumpkin or sunflower.

-Preparation

-Below are the steps in the preparation of a Czech bread roll called "houska".
+Arab world

+Bread rolls are popular in the Arab world and come in many varieties and names, "French-like" bread rolls exist in many forms.

+Eish fino is a baguette-like bread roll that is popular in Egypt.
+It is also known as Samouli bread (صامولي), or as "Samoon" bread (سمون), not to be confused with samoon bread.

+Other names for or varieties of bread rolls include hamam bread (حمام), popular in Jordan.

+Bread rolls are consumed in large quantities around the region, and are considered everyday items, to the extent that the price of some varieties of bread rolls is subsidized in some countries, like Jordan, Egypt, and Syria.